Lebanon

 In September 2024, conflict between the Israeli military and Hezbollah intensified inside Lebanon, leading to widespread displacement of civilians and an urgent humanitarian crisis.
 Even before the escalation in conflict, Lebanon’s health system was at its breaking point as a result of one of the worst economic crises in the world.
 Since 2019, civilians have been suffering from dire shortages of medications, medical equipment, and health workers, with hospitals shuttering due to financial strain.

 The Israeli military and Hezbollah have exchanged airstrikes on both sides of the Israel-Lebanon border since October 2023.
-In the year since conflict erupted, more than 3,100 people have been killed, over 13,800 people have been injured, and an estimated 1.2 million people have been displaced across Lebanon.
-Notably, 103 incidents have targeted health facilities.
-Eight hospitals and 100 primary health care centers and dispensaries have been forced to close, severely limiting access to care as conflict continues to spread.
+Between then and November 2024, more than 4,000 people were killed, 17,000 were injured, and over a million experienced displacement.
+Eight hospitals and 100 primary health care centers and dispensaries were forced to close, severely limiting access to care as the conflict spread.
+Notably, 160 attacks on health care were reported between October 2023 and December 2024.

-The scale and urgency of health and humanitarian needs are expected to increase as civilians continue to endure the traumas of violence, forced displacement, disrupted access to health care, food insecurity, and unreliable access to clean water and sanitation.
-Project HOPE field assessments have revealed an increasing need for mental health and psychosocial support (MHPSS), particularly among children.
+The scale and urgency of health and humanitarian needs increased as conflict intensified and civilians endured the traumas of violence, forced displacement, disrupted access to health care, food insecurity, and unreliable access to clean water and sanitation.
+Project HOPE field assessments at the time revealed an increasing need for mental health and psychosocial support (MHPSS), particularly among children.

 Our Impact